DUI Attorney in Virginia

-Multiple convictions can get your offense categorized as a class 6 felony and that could result in 10 years of incarceration along with a $2500 penalty fine.
-Whatever may be the intensity of the charge, talk to our Virginia DUI attorney at The Law Offices of SRIS, P.C.
-Our DWI Attorney Virginia will try to get rid of the charges as soon as possible.
+Multiple convictions can get your offense categorized as a class 6 felony, and that could result in 10 years of incarceration along with a $2500 penalty fine.
+Whatever the intensity of the charge, talk to our Virginia DUI attorney at The Law Offices of SRIS, P.C.
+Our DWI attorney Virginia will try to get rid of the costs as soon as possible.

-What Would Happen If I refuse a BAC Test?
+What Would Happen If I Refused a BAC Test?

 If you refuse to give consent to a BAC test for the first time, you could be subjected to a mandatory 1-year driver’s license suspension.

-A second time refusal could get you booked under a Class 2 misdemeanor and a 3rd time refusal could lead to getting you booked under a Class 1 misdemeanor.
-Both Class 1 and Class 2 misdemeanor could result in a 3-year suspension of driving license.
+A second refusal could get you booked under a Class 2 misdemeanor, and a third refusal could lead to getting you booked under a Class 1 misdemeanor.
+Both Class 1 and Class 2 misdemeanors could result in a 3-year suspension of the driving license.
 Before making any kind of statement before the officer, consult with our Virginia DUI attorney.

-- Horizontal Gaze Nystagmus (HGN) – This involves the officer placing a stimulus slightly above the eye level and you would be asked to follow the stimulus with your eyes and while doing so, you must not move your head.
+- Horizontal Gaze Nystagmus (HGN) – This involves the officer placing a stimulus slightly above the eye level.
+You would be asked to follow the trigger with your eyes, and while doing so, you must not move your head.

-- The Walk and Turn test (WAT) – The Officer will ask you to walk and turn in order to assess if your gait was steady, unwavering, and properly positioned.
-While turning, they will assess whether you made a smooth turn or you faltered.
+- The walk and turn test (WAT) – The officer will ask you to walk and turn in order to assess if your gait is steady, unwavering, and properly positioned.
+While turning, they will determine whether you made a smooth turn or if you faltered.

-- The One-Leg Stand test (OLS) – The police officer will check whether you keep swaying while on one leg or were using your arms to maintain balance.
+- The One-Leg Stand Test (OLS) – The police officer will check whether you keep swaying while on one leg or are using your arms to maintain balance.
 Hopping and putting your foot down prior to the completion of the test could convince the officer that you are intoxicated.